garaud/puppetmaster/doc/sphinx_doc/index.rst

-.. sphinxdoc documentation master file, created by sphinx-quickstart on Tue Jun 15 15:56:35 2010.
+..
+PuppetMaster documentation master file, created by sphinx-quickstart on Tue Jun 15 15:56:35 2010.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to sphinxdoc's documentation!
+Welcome to PuppetMaster's documentation!
 =====================================

 Contents: